esnitkin914/Comparative_Genomics/day1_morning/README.md

 4. Output Directory Path
 5. Analysis Base name to store result files with this prefix.

-The day1pm directory also contains a slurm script that will run variant_call.sh on flux cluster.
+The day1pm directory also contains a slurm script that will run variant_call.sh on great lakes cluster.
 Edit this slurm script to customize email address and output directory to reflect your username specific paths.

 Change the EMAIL_ADDRESS section of the slurm script to your email_address.